Last updated: July 2026

 Who Is Legally Authorized to Officiate a Wedding in Florida?

-• Ordained ministers or clergy of any religious denomination or sect.
+- Ordained ministers or clergy of any religious denomination or sect.
 This includes non-denominational ministers like me.

-• Notary publics licensed in the state of Florida.
+- Notaries public commissioned in the state of Florida.

-That’s it.
+People ordained online through organizations like the Universal Life Church or American Marriage Ministries fall under the first category, ordained ministers, and Florida courts have generally recognized these marriages.
+That is it.
 No separate “wedding officiant license” exists in Florida.
 If you fall into one of those categories, you can perform a legal marriage ceremony anywhere in the state.

 Can a Family Member Officiate a Wedding in Florida?

-Here’s what your family member needs to do:
+Here is what your family member needs to do:

-1. Get ordained online through a recognized organization (takes about 5 minutes).
+- Get ordained online through a recognized organization (takes about 5 minutes).

 From my experience working with couples in Naples and Fort Myers, having a family member officiate can be wonderful for the personal connection, but it does add logistics.
-I’ve stepped in as the backup officiant for couples whose family member got nervous about the legal responsibilities.
+I have stepped in as the backup officiant for couples whose family member got nervous about the legal responsibilities.
 If your heart is set on a loved one performing the ceremony, consider having a professional officiant present as a co-officiant or advisor.
 It keeps things personal and stress-free.

 Citation capsule: Family members can legally officiate weddings in Florida if they first obtain ordination through a recognized organization.
 Online ordination through groups like the Universal Life Church is generally accepted by Florida county clerks, though carrying ordination credentials to the ceremony is recommended.